Jefferqson/FCC_Coding_Interview_Prep/README.md

 A repository of passing code and their Python equivalents for the various coding interview challenges offered by freeCodeCamp.
-This includes many Rosetta Code challenges.

-I have also added passing code for their Euler Project challenges.
+This also includes passing code for both Euler Project and Rosetta Code challenges.